 The pressure on Malaysia to certify their timber as sustainable for the international market is increasing.
-Malaysia, therefore, developed their own certification standard, the Malaysian Timber Certification Scheme (MTCS), which is currently being reviewed and public consultations are ongoing.
+Malaysia, therefore, developed their own certification standard, the Malaysian Timber Certification Scheme (MTCS).
 A closer look at the situation in Sarawak reveals concerning flaws in the implementation process to the expense of the affected communities.
-Sign the petition to stop the chop, protect the forest and support the local communities.

 In Sarawak, three certificates for sustainable forest management for natural forests have been granted so far under the Malaysian Timber Certification Scheme (MTCS), all to the logging company Samling: Ravenscourt FMU (2018), Ulu Trusan FMU (2018) and Gerenai FMU (2020).
 Samling is currently applying for the MTCS certificate for the Suling-Selaan FMU.

 According to the local communities, they have not been duly informed or consulted and their own visions for their forests have been neglected:

 Lack of engagement with affected communities

 Samling has not properly and openly informed and consulted the communities within their FMUs about MTCS.
 Most of the villagers of the communities within Ravenscourt as well as Gerenai FMU are not aware that they are with a MTCS certified area, nor are they aware of the implications.
 MTCS, however, requests: